-For the 2013 reporting period, 43 U.S. carriers and 128 foreign carriers submitted the required disability-related complaint data.
-The total number of carriers that submitted data for the 2013 reporting period, 171 carriers, has increased by 6 carriers in comparison to the 2012 reporting period.
-However, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2013, while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
+For the 2014 reporting period, 36 U.S. carriers and 137 foreign carriers submitted the required disability-related complaint data.
+The total number of carriers that submitted data for the 2014 reporting period, 173 carriers, has increased by 2 carriers in comparison to the 2013 reporting period.
+However, it should be noted that a number of U.S. and foreign carriers ceased operations or discontinued passenger service to the U.S. in 2014, while other carriers received authority to operate passenger service to, from, or within the U.S. during the same time period.
 The Department is continuing its efforts to inform new carriers of their reporting obligations as well as to identify the carriers to which the reporting rule applies but that have not filed the required reports.
-Since 2006, the Department has issued 19 cease and desist orders assessing civil penalties totaling more than \$500,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements.
+Although the Department has issued 19 cease and desist orders since 2006 assessing civil penalties totaling more than \$500,000 for violations by both U.S. and foreign air carriers of the Department's disability-related complaint reporting requirements, virtually all of the carriers required to submit their 2014 calendar year disability-related complaint data did so by the January 26, 2015, deadline.

-The 43 U.S. carriers that submitted data for the 2013 calendar year reported receiving 21,965 disability-related air travel complaints, and the 128 foreign air carriers reported receiving 3,281 complaints during the same time period, for a total of 25,246 complaints received by these 171 carriers.
-Nearly half of the complaints reported (11,768) concerned the failure to provide adequate assistance to persons using wheelchairs.
-The overall number of disability-related complaints received by carriers for calendar year 2013 (25,246) increased by approximately 7.7 percent over the number received by carriers in calendar year 2012 (23,443) even though the number of passengers remained relatively unchanged.2 The increase in the overall number of complaints (1,803) is largely the result of an increase in complaints (1,381) received by U.S. air carriers; the number of complaints received by foreign air carriers only increased by 422.
-The reason for the year-over-year increase in disability-related complaints is unclear, especially given that there was a decrease of approximately 14 percent in the overall consumer complaints received by DOT3 for calendar year 2013 when compared to calendar year 2012.4
+The 36 U.S. carriers that submitted data for the 2014 calendar year reported receiving 24,044 disability-related air travel complaints, and the 137 foreign air carriers reported receiving 3,512 complaints during the same time period, for a total of 27,556 complaints received by these 173 carriers.
+Nearly half of the complaints reported (12,977) concerned the failure to provide adequate assistance to persons using wheelchairs.
+The overall number of disability-related complaints received by carriers for calendar year 2014 (27,556) increased by approximately 9 percent over the number received by carriers in calendar year 2013 (25,246), even though there was only a slight increase in the number of passenger enplanements.2 The increase in the overall number of complaints (2,310) is largely the result of an increase in complaints (2,079) received by U.S. air carriers; the number of complaints received by foreign air carriers only increased by 231.
+While we are unable to pinpoint the exact reason for the year-over-year increase in disability-related complaints, there was an increase of approximately 18 percent in the number of overall consumer complaints received by DOT3 for calendar year 2014 when compared to calendar year 2013.4

 The Department's Aviation Consumer Protection Division routinely has discussions with individual carriers when it notices spikes or significant variations in complaint types or complaint levels.
-In addition, the Department reaches out to U.S. and foreign air carriers in 2011 to emphasize the requirements of the ACAA regulation.
+In addition, the Department reaches out to U.S. and foreign air carriers to emphasize the requirements of the ACAA regulation.
 Finally, the Department has hosted numerous training forums around the world, since the publication of the revised ACAA regulation in 2008, to educate foreign carriers on their responsibilities to travelers with disabilities.
+The Department held its most recent forum in Washington, DC, on November 5, 2014.